 Enrollment: Approximately 3,000 men and women from throughout the United States and several foreign countries.

 Curriculum: Otterbein offers a choice of more than 70 majors and 44 minors, as well as individualized courses of study.
 We also offer five graduate programs in business administration, education and nursing, including our doctor of nursing practice degree.

 Student/Faculty Ratio: The student to faculty ratio at Otterbein is 11:1.

 Campus: Otterbein's 140-acre campus is accented by the historic Towers Hall, which was constructed in 1872 and is listed on the National Register of Historic Places.
 Renowned for its Department of Theatre and Dance, Otterbein students perform plays for the community in the Fritsche Theatre at Cowan Hall, which was renovated in 2005.
 The Department of Art operates three galleries.
 Otterbein's Art and Communication Building was renovated in 2006, and is home to the Miller Gallery, the student radio station (WOBN), student newspaper (Tan & Cardinal) and the student-run Westerville television station (Otterbein.tv).
 Classes began in fall 2009 at both the newly built Austin E. Knowlton Center for Equine Science and the Science Center, which completed a $20 million renovation and addition.

 Arts: Otterbein University Theatre and Otterbein Summer Theatre stage eight shows a year.
 Plays range from classical Shakespearean dramas and British comedies to musicals and experimental works.
 The music program at Otterbein includes the concert band and concert choir, opera theatre and musical theatre, a marching band, a vocal jazz group and several instrumental ensembles.
 Otterbein students also perform with the Westerville Symphony at Otterbein.
 Three galleries feature art by students, faculty and guest artists, as well as pieces from Otterbein's permanent collection.
 The Otterbein Signature Series has hosted notable visiting artists including acclaimed independent filmmaker Gus Van Sant and Joel Meyerowitz, whose photography of Ground Zero after September 11, 2001, has traveled the world.

 Athletics: Men and women compete in the Ohio Athletic Conference, NCAA Division III.
-There are ten varsity sports each for men and women, including men's and women's lacrosse, Otterbein's newest teams.
+Otterbein fields a total of 21 varsity sports teams (11 for men and 10 for women), including men's wrestling, Otterbein's newest program.
 A complete intramural program is available to all students.